Municipal Emergency Response: How Bad Weather Forecasts Paralyze City Services

 On a Friday afternoon, a city's emergency management office received a weather forecast: "Severe thunderstorms expected, 60% chance, possible flooding."
 The forecast was vague—no specific timing, no specific locations, no specific intensity.
 Based on this forecast, the city activated a partial emergency response: some crews on standby, some resources pre-positioned, but normal operations continued.

 At 6:00 PM, a flash flood hit.
 The vague forecast hadn't prepared the city.
 Emergency crews were scattered.
 Resources were in the wrong places.
 Response was delayed.
-The city was paralyzed for 8 hours.
+The city was paralyzed the next hours.

 The Scale: Bad weather forecasts cost cities an estimated $3-6 billion annually in the United States due to inadequate preparation, delayed response, and service disruptions.